SFPC/codesocieties-winter-19/computational-methods-of-code-societies.md

 - Once we have gotten to the end of the file remember that we need to open the file again before we can successfully run it!

-- Make sure to read the error messages!
-Try your best to try and understand what the computer is saying!
+- Make sure to read the error messages.
+Try your best to understand what the computer is saying.

 For example:
-	- Traceback (most recent call last) (top of the code)
+	- `Traceback (most recent call last)` is referring to the most recent place in the code where an error was found
-	- Io = input output
+	- `Io` stands for input ouput
-	- If you want to use python the file should be open not closed!

-##### Perhaps the #1 programming skill:
+##### Perhaps the #1 programming skill is “googling the error message”
-“Googling the Error Message”